plsmaop/AutoOpinion/README.md

 # AutoOpinion
 * It is a program based on python3, selenium and PhantomJS
-* The program fills the NTU midterm feedback response automatically
+* The program fills the NTU midterm feedback responses automatically
+* The program will ask you to enter `one response` and fills feedback responses for each class with the response you entered
 ## Usage
 * Before you execute the program, you should have installed `python3`, `npm`, `selenium` and `PhantomJS`
 * run